 Always have sufficient funds in your Medisave account.
 You can use your Medisave funds to pay for CareShield Life, a disability insurance scheme, or upgrade your MediShield Life with a private insurer's MediShield Integrated Plan to cushion the costs that come with specialised private treatments.

 Set aside a fixed proportion from your monthly income to make a voluntary contribution to your own CPF account, which comes with interest rates that are likely to top inflation.
 For example, interest on Ordinary Account contributions is at least 2.5 per cent a year, while that on Special Account and Medisave contributions are at least 4 per cent.

 The principle of compounding to grow your money can also be applied to fixed deposits and investments.

 More importantly, adapt your plan if need be - even if you are saving less.
 The goal is to continue stashing money away to safeguard your future so that you can retire without worry.

 Another alternative is to look at endowment insurance savings plans offered by private insurers.
-For example, Etiqa's Enrich retirement or Enrich flex offers the flexibility for premium terms to be stretched from 2 to more than 10 years, depending on level of affordability.
+For example, Etiqa's Enrich retirement offers the flexibility for premium terms to be stretched from 2 to more than 10 years, depending on level of affordability.
 The former offers regular payouts during your retirement years, while the latter gives you the option of withdrawing your accumulated cash value from the policy anytime you need it for your key milestones in life.